 And the list goes on and on.
 And these requirements must be maintained on an ONGOING basis by the employer.

 Just ask your insurance company’s loss control consultant to do any of the following and see what sort of response you get:

-- Provide customized safety training to your employees to meet OSHA program requirements (examples: Fall Protection, Hazardous Communication, Lockout/Tagout).
+- Provide customized safety training to your employees to meet OSHA program requirements (examples: Fall Protection, Hazard Communication, Lockout/Tagout).
 And not just one training session, but ongoing training as required by OSHA.